 Other tongue, mother tongue

 The landscape doesn’t evince any emotions and remains mundane till the end.
-The act of exchanging identities seems inevitable from the inception, when the Italian first meets Hoja, but Pamuk concludes with a stellar ending where the lines between reality and fiction start to blur, thus confusing and frustrating the reader.
-The narrator maintains the illusion, shrouding the trading of identities deep inside his hearts and ponders over “Him”.
-He even begins to refer his counterpart who has fled the battlefield as “He” and “Him” that ultimately doubts whether his past was real or an illusion in his head.
-The delusion is then shifted to the reader as we get the feeling of being lost in a story where we don’t know who is whom anymore.
+The act of exchanging identities seems inevitable from the inception when the Italian first meets Hoja, but Pamuk concludes with a stellar ending where the lines between reality and fiction start to blur, thus confusing and frustrating the reader.
+The narrator maintains the illusion, shrouding the trading of identities deep inside his heart and pondering over “Him”.
+He even begins to refer to his counterpart who has fled the battlefield as “He” and “Him” which ultimately doubts whether his past was real or an illusion in his head.
+The delusion is then shifted to the reader as we get the feeling of being lost in a story where we don’t know who is who anymore.
 Is the character “He’ – Hoja or the Italian?
 Is the narrator making up ‘He’ to the travellers and the readers?

 Who is the narrator?